 The HSH program is a registered 501c3 non-profit charity, with funding and support primarily derived from a mix of public and private sources.
 Individual financial donations also come from generous hunters and non-hunters who uphold a strong belief in supporting the outreach effectiveness of their own brand of social service.
 Coincidentally, it has developed into the preferred nationally-recognized model many other states have now replicated.
 From its inception, HSH was founded as the signature mechanism for Pennsylvania hunters to demonstrate their own personal and compassionate decision for helping those low-income individuals and families with extra venison.
 Many wildlife management units in Pennsylvania offer multiple deer tags, longer seasons and special hunting opportunities that result in extra deer being donated by sportsmen and women.

 HSH remains as the most effective social-service program conduit for hunters and wildlife managers to directly make a difference, often from actions that take place in the fields and forests.
-More than 1.3 million Pennsylvanians are classified as living beneath the lowest-income poverty level, with the recent economy downturn only escalating the need and requests for food assistance.
-In an average hunting season, the HSH program’s goal is to channel about 100,000 pounds of processed venison annually through the state’s 21 regional food banks; who then re-distribute to more than 3,000 local provider charities such as food pantries, missions, homeless shelters, Salvation Army facilities and churches as well as families.
+More than 1.6 million Pennsylvanians are classified as food insecure, with the recent economy downturn only escalating the need and requests for food assistance.
+In an average hunting season, the HSH program’s goal is to channel about 100,000 pounds of processed venison annually through the state’s 21 regional food banks; who then re-distribute to more than 5,000 local provider charities such as food pantries, missions, homeless shelters, Salvation Army facilities and churches as well as families.

 For more information on the Pennsylvania Hunters Sharing The Harvest program please email firstname.lastname@example.org or call toll-free: (866) 474-2141.